-If you are a non-resident of Australia, any fully franked dividends you are paid or credited are exempt from Australian income and withholding taxes.
+If you are a non-resident of Australia, the franked amount of dividends you are paid or credited are exempt from Australian income and withholding taxes.
+The unfranked amount will be subject to withholding tax (see page 11).
 However, you are not entitled to any franking tax offset for franked dividends.
 You cannot use any franking credit attached to franked dividends to reduce the amount of tax payable on other Australian income and you cannot get a refund of the franking credit.
 You should not include the amount of any franked dividend or any franking credit on your Australian tax return.